gulfiliz/gulfiliz.github.io/_posts/2025-12-30-new-orleans.md

 But I had a health issue and my doctor said the flight might be difficult for me.
 So I had to burn the ticket (yeah, I always buy the cheapest one and never had an issue!).

-And guess where I went instead.
+And guess where I went with my friends instead.

 New Orleans, Louisiana!